-Texts:
+Texts and other course materials:

-- Required: Chasing the Scream by Johann Hari (Bloomsbury) ISBN: 9781408857847. - Additional course readings will come from a variety of sources including, but not limited to: peer-reviewed health economics and health policy journals, medical journals, reports, and newspaper articles.
-All of these additional readings will be posted on Canvas.
+There are no required texts for this class.
+Course readings, videos, and podcasts will come from a variety of sources including, but not limited to: peer-reviewed health economics and health policy journals, medical journals, reports, and newspaper articles.
+All materials will be posted on Canvas.